manics/omero-features/README.md

 The aim was to create a basic functional client-side library usable by external developers without requiring any changes to OMERO.

-Feedback from this initial implementation will be used to inform changes to the core OMERO components needed to support big and potentially unstructured data sets.
+Feedback from this initial implementation will be used to decide how to support the additional metadata associated with the calculation of features, to work out a good system for querying/retrieving features, and to scope out changes to the core OMERO components needed to support big and potentially unstructured feature sets.

 Main limitations
 ----------------